The characters page for Mad Father.

 - Daddy's Girl: Despite the awful things her father has done, Aya still wants to save him when the curse appears.

-- Dull Surprise: The eyebrows on her Character Portrait don't always move with the rest of her expressions.
+- Dull Surprise: The eyebrows on her Character Portrait don't always move with the rest of her expressions. note

 - Hair Decorations: A pink bow.